Submit a ticket

 Login NRDR Portal

-Transitioning from NMD Versions 2.x to NMD Versions 3.x
+Transitioning from NMD Version 2.0 to NMD Version 3.4

 As breast imaging technology and processes evolve, new data become valuable for understanding individual practice performance.
 With the guidance of NMD Committee members, new data fields are added to the registry that reflect changing practice.